stevegeek/ai_refactor/README.md

     -o, --output [FILE]              Write output to given file instead of stdout.
 If no path provided will overwrite input file (will prompt to overwrite existing files).
 Some refactor tasks will write out to a new file by default.
 This option will override the tasks default behaviour.
     -O, --output-template TEMPLATE   Write outputs to files instead of stdout.
 The template is used to create the output name, where the it can have substitutions, '[FILE]', '[NAME]', '[DIR]', '[REFACTOR]' & '[EXT]'.
 Eg `[DIR]/[NAME]_[REFACTOR][EXT]` (will prompt to overwrite existing files)
     -c, --context CONTEXT_FILES      Specify one or more files to use as context for the AI.
 The contents of these files will be prepended to the prompt sent to the AI.
+    -x, --extra CONTEXT_TEXT         Specify some text to be prepended to the prompt sent to the AI as extra information of note.
     -r, --review-prompt              Show the prompt that will be sent to ChatGPT but do not actually call ChatGPT or make changes to files.
     -p, --prompt PROMPT_FILE         Specify path to a text file that contains the ChatGPT 'system' prompt.
     -f, --diffs                      Request AI generate diffs of changes rather than writing out the whole file.